codedx/codedx-kubernetes/setup/core/docs/storage/expand-volumes.md

 kubectl -n cdx-app scale --replicas=0 deployment/codedx
 ```

 2) Delete the MariaDB statefulset resources (do *not* delete the related PVC resources).
-If you are using an external database, you can ignore this step.
+If you are using an external database or are not planning to expand the database volumes, you can ignore this step.

 ```
 kubectl -n cdx-app delete statefulset/codedx-mariadb-master kubectl -n cdx-app delete statefulset/codedx-mariadb-slave
 ```

+>Note: Verify that the related MariaDB pods have terminated before moving on to Step 3.

 3) Manually edit the MariaDB PVCs by specifying the new storage size for spec.resources.requests.storage.
-If you are using an external database, you can ignore this step.
+If you are using an external database or are not planning to expand the database volumes, you can ignore this step.

 ```
 kubectl -n cdx-app edit pvc data-codedx-mariadb-master-0